SahilAggarwal2004/utility-kit/README.md

 const link = await retryAsync(async () => await uploadFile(file), { retries: 4 });
 console.log(link); // link to the uploaded file if file upload successful in any of the 5(1+4) tries or undefined in case of failure

-// In below example, if file upload fails, then retryAsync will wait for 1000ms (initialDelay) before retrying to upload the file and this wait will increase by 500ms (delayIncrement) for every next retry. await retryAsync(async () => await uploadFile(file), {
+// In below example, if file upload fails, retryAsync will wait for 1000ms (initialDelay) before retrying to upload the file and this wait will increase by 500ms (delayIncrement) for every next retry. await retryAsync(async () => await uploadFile(file), {
   initialDelay: 1000, // In ms, default is 0
   delayIncement: 500, // In ms, default is 0